vlkale/vlkale.github.io/README.md

 # Description
 # vivek224.github.io
 Vivek's webpage.
-Hello.

-NOTE: The webpage is under development.
-Expected to be done by mid- to late June 2017.
+NOTE: The webpage is under construction.
+Expected to be done by late September 2018.
 See vivek112.googlepages.com for the googlepages version of the homepage.

 ---